 There are a few signs that can indicate that your furnace pilot light has gone out and needs to be relit.
 Here are some common signs to look out for:

-If you notice that your furnace isn’t heating up your home like it normally does, or if the air coming out of your vents is just not feeling as warm and cozy as you remember, there’s a good chance that you need to relight your furnace.
+If you notice that your furnace isn’t heating your home like it normally does, or if the air coming out of your vents is just not feeling as warm and cozy as you remember, there’s a good chance that you need to relight your furnace.

 Does relighting your furnace take a long time?